 It’s obvious that Jesus was born on December 25, A.D.
 1, right?
 Not so fast.
-What we do know is that Herod the Great (who killed all the babies in Bethlehem younger than 2 years of age) died in the Spring of 4 B.C. according to the Jewish historian Josephus1, and the king was quite alive during the visit of the Wise Men in the Nativity story told in the Gospel of Matthew.
+What we do know is that Herod the Great (who killed all the babies in Bethlehem younger than two years of age) died in the Spring of 4 B.C. according to the Jewish historian Josephus1.
+The king was quite alive during the visit of the Wise Men in the Nativity story told in the Gospel of Matthew.
 So Jesus would have to have been born before this time, anywhere from 7 B.C to 4 B.C.
 (Before Christ, or before himself!)

 Did you celebrate the Y2K change of Millennium in 1997?

 1 Some recent research suggests that the dating of Herod’s death might be up for debate and could be dated 1 B.C.
 The argument is that either the counting of his reign was off, or that there is a typesetting error in all editions of Josephus since 1544.
 I tried to get to the bottom of this by researching an earlier edition of Josephus at the British Library in London, but could only get my hands on a French translation from 1492.
 Regrettably, I couldn’t read medieval French.